Do We Use Our Ears to Play Music?

 Practice Anywhere, You’re Never Bored

-You might find it difficult at first, but with training, you can use your imagination to rehearse anytime.
-Use your imagination to hear the perfect sound you’d want, or see if you can make it through the whole piece from memory.
-A cure for boredom while waiting in line anywhere.
+You might find it difficult at first, but with training, you can use your imagination to rehearse at any time.
+Use your imagination to hear the perfect sound you want, or see if you can make it through the whole piece from memory.
+This is a cure for boredom while waiting in line anywhere.

 At first, your mental hearing might be fuzzy and blurred.
 As your ability to use your aural imagination increases, your inner hearing gets more detailed, and your ability to create the sounds you want on your instrument will grow.
-While you are singing in your imagination, the body has the freedom to find the most efficient way to make the sounds you desire to produce.
+While singing in your imagination, the body can find the most efficient way to produce the sounds you desire.
 As your inner hearing grows, you’ll experience different sound qualities as the sounds you can imagine expand and get more precise.

 The horn you play has less to do with how you sound than you’d think.
 This is why a cheap instrument, in good hands, can sound fantastic.
-Hear the notes with a beautiful tone in your head, and the body finds the sweet spot of the instrument to make it match.
-It is not something consciously done but instinctively.
+Hear the notes with a beautiful tone in your head, and the body finds the instrument’s sweet spot to make it match.
+It is not something done consciously but instinctively.
 We have faith in our work in the practice room.
 We let go and free the inner musician inside to play anything imaginable.

 How do we expand our aural imagination?
 We use our ears!
 We listen to music.
 Listen to the great players playing your instrument and other instruments.
-Players with beautiful sounds for you to soak deep into your sub-conscience and remember later when you are playing.
-Imitate those sounds in your mind, and you’ll start hearing from others how good you sound.
-You, of course, won’t know because you won’t be using your ears to listen to yourself.
+Players with beautiful sounds that you soak deep into your subconscious and remember later when you are playing.
+Imitate those sounds, and you’ll start hearing from others how good you sound.
+You won’t know because you won’t be using your ears to listen to yourself.
 You will be creating the sounds you imagine from within.
-I will be using my ears to listen to you, and I can’t wait to hear what you come up with!
-Happy playing, everyone!!!
+I will be listening with my ears to your playing, and I look forward to hearing your sound!
+Happy playing, everyone!

 Related Articles